ColdIV/spottotube/README.md

 If you want to get the YouTube Links for those songs, you can scroll down and click on _Get Songs_.

 __Note__: The YouTube Search API is limitted to 100 requests per day, so if you don't pay for the API, that is all you get right now.

+## Planned
+- return json with only track name, artist and youtube url
+- add option to run main.js via npm, without website
+- maybe store playlist data locally (local storage?) to retry remaining songs if the youtube data limit has been reached
+- other stuff i forgot